orhun/personal-blog/content/introducing-ratty.md

 ### **Ratty Graphics Protocol** 🐁

-The underlying idea behind Ratty is that terminal can be a richer graphical interface rather than a text-only environment.
-But unlike TempleOS, the terminal still should be usable in today's world and should support the tools that we already use.
+The underlying idea behind Ratty is that the terminal can be a richer graphical interface rather than a text-only environment.
+But unlike TempleOS, the terminal should still be usable in today's world and should support the tools that we already use.
 In other words, Ratty is trying to coexist with the modern terminal ecosystem rather than replacing it.

-This means that we're still dependent on legacy terminal stack (ANSI escape codes, VT100 control sequences, etc.), but we can design a new terminal protocol on top of it to extend the terminal's capabilities.
+This means that we're still dependent on the legacy terminal stack (ANSI escape codes, VT100 control sequences, etc.), but we can design a new terminal protocol on top of it to extend the terminal's capabilities.
 That's where the [**Ratty Graphics Protocol (RGP)**](https://github.com/orhun/ratty/blob/main/protocols/graphics.md) comes in.

 The core idea is simple: